GS90/addFC/README.md

 4. Bill of materials (BOM) and working with it
 5. Add properties to an object
 6. Create a drawing based on a template
+7. Create a link with specified parameters
-7. Library of elements and nodes
+8. Library of elements and nodes
-8. Information about selected elements
+9. Information about selected elements
-9. Exploded view
+10. Exploded view
-10. Creating a pipe by points
+11. Creating a pipe by points
-11. Isolate selected objects (beta)
+12. Isolate selected objects (beta)
-12. Documentation, help and examples
+13. Documentation, help and examples

 ### Documentation